svaksha/Julia.jl/Biology.md

 - [pikaia.jl](https://github.com/tmeits/pikaia.jl) :: Genetic Algorithms (GA's).
 - [SeqUtils.jl](https://github.com/nlhepler/SeqUtils.jl) :: Seqencing analysis Utilities for Julia.
 - [StatGenData.jl](https://github.com/dmbates/StatGenData.jl) :: Statistical analysis of genomic data.
+- Wikipedia's [list of RNA-Seq bioinformatics tools](http://en.wikipedia.org/wiki/List_of_RNA-Seq_bioinformatics_tools), not many of which are in Julia but depending on the language, they may have an API.

 ----